nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 porch-test.network-function.great-outdoors   network-function   great-outdoors   0          false    Draft       porch-test
 ```

-The `porchctl rpkg pull` and `porchctl rpkg push` commands can be used to update the resources (package contents) of a package _draft_:
+The `porchctl rpkg pull` and `porchctl rpkg push` commands can be used to update the resources (package revision contents) of a package _draft_:

 ```bash
 $ porchctl rpkg pull porch-test.network-function.great-outdoors ./great-outdoors -n porch-demo